 In June 1792, Joseph Whidbey, a British naval officer on Captain George Vancouver’s voyage of discovery to the waters of the future Washington state, circumnavigates a large island located at the intersection of the Strait of Juan de Fuca and Puget Sound, which Vancouver promptly names for him.
-Whidbey Island, which currently together with nearby Camano Island comprises Washington’s Island County, is the second largest island in the lower 48 states.
+Whidbey Island, which together with nearby Camano Island makes up Island County, is the largest island in Washington and fourth-largest in the lower 48 states.

 Whidbey was Master on the Discovery, the sloop of war captained by Vancouver.
 Discovery and the armed tender Chatham left England in 1791 with orders from the British Admiralty to explore the Northwest Coast of North America.
 In the spring of 1792, the ships reached the waters of Puget Sound, which they spent the month of May exploring.
 Vancouver dubbed every place he saw with the names of his friends, patrons, and crewmembers.
 (Peter Puget was a lieutenant on the Discovery).